okieraised/rke2-deployment/README.md

 # RKE2-Deployment
-This is my personal helm deployment with RKE2 which does not use =any of the Bitnami helm charts
+This is my personal ***homelab*** helm deployment with RKE2 which does not use any of the Bitnami helm charts

 ## I. Installation
 1. Single Node